saswasto/Online-Banking-System-Using-C/README.md

-First of all thank you for visiting my project.
-In this project i am mainly focus on online banking sector.
-In this project i have add some features
-I have add register id password
-Then cash deposit or cash in or cash out and many more things i have added in this project.
+Thank you for taking the time to review my project.
+This project focuses on simulating an online banking system.
+It includes key features such as user registration with unique ID and password creation, secure login, cash deposit, cash withdrawal, and several additional functionalities designed to enhance the user experience.

 1. User Authentication & Security